Logo

 Credit unions

 Credit Unions are not-for-profit financial institutions that are member-owned and run.
 They typically offer many of the same lending options as traditional banks—including unsecured personal loans—at lower rates, especially if you’ve been with that credit union for a while.
-If you’re looking for a fast loan, banks and credit unions might not be for you, as applications can take anywhere from one day to a few weeks.
+If you're looking for a fast loan, it's important to consider that the application process with banks and credit unions may take from one day to a few weeks.
+Explore all your options to find the best fit for your needs

 Peer-to-peer lenders

-Like online institutions, peer-to-peer lenders operate online, but loans come from individual investors (or groups of individuals), directly connecting borrowers with investors.
+Peer-to-peer lenders are financial platforms that connect individual borrowers directly with individual lenders (or groups of individuals).
 When evaluating this type of lender, pay attention to fees and eligibility criteria.
-Peer-to-peer lenders tend to offer borrowers lower interest rates than compared to traditional brick-and-mortar banks, but may have additional costs.
+Peer-to-peer lenders tend to offer borrowers lower interest rates than compared to traditional financial institutions, but may have additional costs.

-Interest rates for personal loans can vary from 6% to 36%, which can mean a difference of over $1,000 in loan costs, even for a loan of only $10,000.
-In most cases, interest rate is determined based on the eligibility factors of the borrower, so it's important to understand how lenders evaluate borrower risk.
+Interest rates for personal loans can vary which can mean a difference in loan costs.
+In most cases, the interest rate is determined based on the eligibility factors of the borrower, so it's important to understand how lenders evaluate borrower risk.

 Credit score and history